endatabas/endb-book/README.md

 ## TODO

-* SUCCEEDS - spelling.
-* Path functions - the syntax is really a superset (dollar, hash) of a subset (not recursive or wildcards).
-Might be worth highlighting that these are what UPDATE SET/REMOVE use.
-* whitespace between examples in one box
 * HTTP API - Parameters - worth mentioning and explaining the valid JSON-LD literals one can use somewhere.
 Parameters can also (in some formats) be SQL.
     * show JSON-LD map somewhere
 * retry: Let's sanity check path-params (url params) with application/sql.